Blog

 Dog meat does not contain ingredients that help virility like Viagra either.

-I would like to say that there is no reason to eat dog meat which hurts many people who love dogs like family.
+I want to say that there is no reason to eat dog meat, which hurts many people who love dogs as a family.

 Dr. Hong Hae-geol